 Asking for help can be a little daunting if you aren't feeling yourself, but it's a relatively simple process.
 This step-by-step guide will give you a brief overview of the process and what to expect from DAPL, so you don't feel overwhelmed by the unknown.

-You will be asked to fill in a referral form on this website.
-We will then assess the submission and add you to a waiting list.
+You will be asked to fill in a referral form via the link on this website.
+We will then assess the submission and review your request to see how we can assist you.

-You can refer yourself, a friend with their consent, or for school aged young people, you could ask a parent, carer or teacher to do it for you.
+You can refer yourself, a friend with their consent, or for school aged young people, speak with your guidance teacher who can make a referral on your behalf.

 Most clients who access our counselling service have weekly sessions lasting for a duration up to fifty minutes.
 This is called the therapeutic hour.

-You will be assigned and introduced to a qualified DAPL counsellor at a location that's convenient for you.
+You will be assigned and introduced to a skilled DAPL counsellor at a location that's convenient for you.

-For adult access we have premises in Leven and Kirkcaldy which are operational throughout the week, and from premises throughout Fife.
+For adult access we have premises in Leven and Kirkcaldy which are operational throughout the week offering day and night appointments, and from a number of premises throughout Fife.

 Appointments for school aged young people usually take place in the school they attend.